otrv4/otrv4/otrv4.md

 ### Public keys, Shared Prekeys and Fingerprints

 OTR users have long-lived public keys that they use for authentication (but not for encryption).
-OTRv4 introduces a new type of public key:
+OTRv4 introduces a new type of this long-term public key:

 ```
 OTRv4's public authentication Ed448 key (ED448-PUBKEY):